particle-iot/docs/src/content/firmware/best-practices/scheduling.md

 One limitation of both `millis()` and software timers is that you can't schedule anything to occur more than once a millisecond.
 This should generally be avoided because that's also the interval of the FreeRTOS thread scheduler, which eliminates threads as a possible solution.

-On Gen 2 devices (E Series, Electron, P1, Photon), it's possible to use the [SparkIntervalTimer](/reference/device-os/libraries/s/SparkIntervalTimer/) 3rd-party library that uses a STM32 hardware timer.
+On Gen 2 devices (E-Series, Electron, P1, Photon), it's possible to use the [SparkIntervalTimer](/reference/device-os/libraries/s/SparkIntervalTimer/) 3rd-party library that uses a STM32 hardware timer.
 This library does not work on Gen 3 devices.

 There is no similar library for hardware timers on Gen 3, primarily because there are very few hardware timers, and the interrupt latency on the nRF52 makes it hard to get stable timing of interrupts.